ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : Move file from one directory to the other 8-firstdelete : Delete file from directory 9-firstdirdeletion : Delete directory
+10-back : Go to the previous working directory